schneisse/AstroSpace/README.md

 # AstroSpace
-Modeling the branching morphology of astrocytes with Space Colonization Algorithm (by Runions 2007)
+Modeling branching morphology of astrocytes with Space Colonization Algorithm (by Runions 2007)